Lesser goldfinch

-The lesser goldfinch (Spinus psaltria) is a very small songbird of the Americas.
-Together with its relatives the American goldfinch and Lawrence's goldfinch, it forms the New World goldfinch clade in the genus Spinus.
+The lesser goldfinch (Spinus psaltria) is a small finch in the genus Spinus native to the Americas.

-As is the case for all three New World goldfinches (and some of their siskin relatives), lesser goldfinch males have a black forehead, which females lack.
-Males in this species vary strikingly in back color across their range, from green in western North America to black from Texas south to South America.
-Five subspecies are often recognized.
+As is the case for most species in the genus Spinus, lesser goldfinch males have a black forehead, which females lack.
+Males in this species vary strikingly in the color of their back across their range, from green in western North America to black in the eastern Rocky Mountains and Texas south to northern South America; this variation has resulted in five subspecies being recognized.

 Taxonomy

+Together with its relatives the American goldfinch and Lawrence's goldfinch, it forms a clade, termed the 'New World goldfinch' clade, in the genus Spinus.
+Some authors have suggested treating this clade as a separate genus Astragalinus, but this has not been followed by either the IOC or BirdLife International.

 The lesser goldfinch was formally described by the American zoologist Thomas Say in 1822 under the binomial name Fringilla psaltria.
 The specific epithet psaltria is Ancient Greek for a female harpist.
 The type locality is Colorado Springs, Colorado.
 The lesser goldfinch is now placed in the genus Spinus that was introduced in 1816 by the German naturalist Carl Ludwig Koch.